 There are three main ways we that we raise funds each year to support the multitude of efforts of the association.
 Most importantly, our biggest source of income is from Membership Dues and other generous contributions from our members.
-Secondly, our Executive Director prepares a series of comprehensive grant applications to receive grants from the Wisconsin DNR.
-Third, he also makes annual presentations to each of the town boards during their respective annual budget meetings and they in turn commit a portion of their revenue to the TLA.
+Secondly, our consultant, Onterra LLC, prepares a series of comprehensive grant applications to receive grants from the Wisconsin DNR.
+Third, our president also reaches out to each of the town boards during their respective annual budget meetings and they in turn commit a portion of their revenue to the TLA.

 In recent years, the WDNR grants we have historically received have decreased due to an overall smaller pool of available grants and increased competition from other lake associations throughout the state.
 As a result of this trend, TLA members are now funding a larger portion of our annual operating costs.
-We have established two higher tiers of membership for your consideration based on our original “Fair Share” concept of having at least 75% of property owners contribute at least $270 or more to help fund the various EWM and Shoreland Preservation programs.
+We have established three tiers of membership for your consideration to help fund the various EWM and Shoreland Preservation programs.
 Members in our top two tiers, Soaring Eagles and Whispering Pines, also receive access to Aquatic Plant Management DASH services at discounted rates.